What is in this leaflet

 If you are not sure what to do, ask your doctor or pharmacist.

 If you have trouble remembering to use your medicine, ask your pharmacist for some hints.

 If you use too much (overdose)

-Telephone your doctor or the Poisons Information Centre (telephone 13 11 26 in Australia or 0800 POISON, 0800 764 766 in New Zealand) if you think that you or anyone else may have accidentally swallowed the contents of the multidose bottle or single dose unit of Voltaren* Ophtha.
+Immediately telephone your doctor, the Poisons Information Centre on 13 11 26 or go to Accident and Emergency at the nearest hospital if you think that you or anyone else may have accidentally swallowed the contents of the bottle.
 Do this even if there are no signs of discomfort or poisoning.